 As each of the seven cleansing acts is completed, the king-elect is fed with highly medicated and fortified food and then lifted and seated, naked on King-River.
 He is warned, and he swears, never to abandon the skins on which he will henceforth sit.
 Getting seated on King-River is crucial in his transformation from a chief of one of the fifften villages to a king.
 Anyone who sits on this object for however brief a span becomes king, and if he has male children they become princes.
 Once the seating rite has been performed, the king never sees the stone again.
-While the King sits on the stone, a stringed hat made from straw is pla cleansing and fortification work on the King.
+While the King sits on the stone, a stringed hat made from straw is plate on his head.
+This completes the first phase of the installation rites.

+The next dawn ushers in the next phase of the installation rites which is investiture.
+The Sakpanaba informs the Taranaba about the completion of cleansing and fortification work on the King.
 The Taranaba enters the room the kingship regalia which comprise a red cap, two relatively small smocks of which is white), alchaba, the kingship jewellery, a turban and a very smock.
 The new king is robed before dawn.
 He wears bracelets, rings protective amulets.
-His layers of gowns are covered by a hooded red scepter from an array of scepters of past kings.
-The scepter he chooses is bel
+His layers of gowns are covered by a hooded red (alchaba) which veils his face.

-The next dawn ushers in the next phase of the installation rites which is investiture.
-The Sakpanaba informs the Taranaba about the completion of to determine the duration of reign of the new king depending on the durati the reign of the king whose scepter he chooses.
+After his investiture, the new king is told to close his eyes and select scepter from an array of scepters of past kings.
+The scepter he chooses is belt to determine the duration of reign of the new king depending on the duration the reign of the king whose scepter he chooses.
 After the selection, a new so is given to him as a symbol of office.
-As a Nayiri, he should be seen with scepter whenever he leaves the palace.
-After the selection of the scepte
+As a Nayiri, he should be seen wit scepter whenever he leaves the palace.
+After the selection of the scepter transparant hands the new king over to the Saradugunaba, who accompanies new king into the palace forecourt for the next phase of the installation.